Business incompetence is like a global epidemic.

 What you and I both miss, is that too often, it is more important to find a match for the personality of the business owner/manager and to hell with the job!

 My bad.
 I admit.
 I accept the responsibility.

-But when you feel threatened by a super-competent manager and you insist on telling that employee what to do and how to do it, that’s gross incompetence.
+You see, if you lock a business owner into hiring a super-competent manager, s/he will insist on telling that employee what to do and how to do it.

-It’s the type of business and professional incompetence that’s fueled by ignorance and insecurity.
+Now that’s the type of business and corporate incompetence that’s fueled by ignorance and insecurity.
 You don’t have the knowledge to hire people smarter than you and get out of their way.
-Nor the confidence to do it.
+What’s more, you don’t have the confidence to do it either.

 Worst of all, this employee will move on to a smarter business owner or manager and help them to grow their business.
 And that business just might be in the same market as yours…

 6. Constantly working long hours is a sign of incompetence

 But when I see you working long hours, I’m don’t rush to be impressed.